-Sara Johnson has recently won a scholarship from the "Deutscher Musik Wettbewerb" (German Music Competition) and the Early Music special prize of the Ensemble Akademie Freiburg with the ensemble "Marsyas Baroque" (March 2019).
+She has recently been awarded with a scholarship from the "Deutscher Musik Wettbewerb" (German Music Competition) and the Early Music special prize of the Ensemble Akademie Freiburg with the ensemble "Marsyas Baroque" (2019).
 Furthermore, she has won several prizes and mentions: the first prize at the "Biagio Marini" Competition with the Ensemble "Marsyas Baroque" (Neuburg an der Donau, Germany, 2019) the second prize at the National Organ Competition "Francisco Salinas" (Burgos, Spain, 2019), the second prize at the "Maurizio Pratola" International Early Music Competition (with "Cancrizans Duo", l' Aquila, Italy, 2017), the second prize at the "Torneo Internazionale di Musica" (Turin, 2016), the prize of the jury and the special prize of the audience in the II International Festival of Early Music from Gijón (with the Ensemble “Barrock’n’Roll”, 2013), the Special Mention at the National “Young Musicians” Competition (Murcia, Spain, 2010), the Special Mention at the National “Melómano” Competition (Madrid, Spain, 2009), the Extraordinary Music Prize from Castilla-León (Spain), etc.

 She has been a member of several ensembles and orchestras, such as the European Union Baroque Orchestra 2016-2017, and has performed under the conduction of renowned musicians such as Lars Ulrik Mortensen, Alfredo Bernardini and Konrad Junghänel (among others).
 She has collaborated with "L' Arte dei Suonatori" (2019) and the "Simón Bolívar" Baroque Orchestra from Venezuela (2015).